marcoriesgo/Recipe-Discovery/README.md

 ## Project Concept:

-A recipe finder that uses a foods API to generate the different meals based on a user's input of what they want to eat.
+A recipe finder that uses a Edamam API to generate different meals based on a user's input of what they want to eat or their desired calorie intake.

 ## Page Structure: